 Internet Disclaimer

-The Department's web site has links to other web sites.
-These include links to web sites operated by other government agencies, nonprofit organizations and private businesses.
-When an individual links to another site, he or she is no longer on the Department's web site.
-When an individual links to another web site he or she is subject to the privacy policy of that new site.
+The Department's website has links to other websites.
+These include links to websites operated by other government agencies, nonprofit organizations, and private businesses.
+When an individual links to another website, they are no longer on the Department's website.
+When an individual links to another website, they are subject to the privacy policy of that new website.

-Neither the State of California, nor any agency, officer, or employee of the State of California warrants the accuracy, reliability or timeliness of any information published by this system, nor endorses any content, viewpoints, products or services linked from this system, and shall not be held liable for any losses caused by reliance on the accuracy, reliability or timeliness of such information.
+Neither the State of California, nor any agency, officer, or employee of the State of California warrants the accuracy, reliability or timeliness of any information published by this system, nor endorses any content, viewpoints, products, or services linked from this system, and shall not be held liable for any losses caused by reliance on the accuracy, reliability, or timeliness of such information.
 Portions of such information may be incorrect or not current.
-Any person or entity that relies on any information obtained from this system does so at his or her own risk.
+Any person or entity that relies on any information obtained from this system does so at their own risk.

 Questions